exorde-labs/swarm2/README.md

   note: all services use port 8000

   **:warning: We infer the location of each service at runtime because of live-update which cause your services location to be inconsistent in time.
-This is NOT an option if you want something stable, EVEN if your `spotters` are not updated the `upipe`, `bpipe` etc..
+This is NOT an option if you want something stable, EVEN if your custom `spotters` are not updated (exorde ones are) the `upipe`, `bpipe` etc..
 ARE**